 Imagine the dramatic events surrounding the Crucifixion.
 Pilate had ordered Christ to be crucified even though he asserted Christ was an innocent man.
 He was bowing to the will of the people during a time when his own political situation was threatened.
-Christ was then tortured and crucified, stripped naked of all his possessions and dignity, and then died.
+Christ was then tortured and crucified, stripped naked of all his possessions and dignity, and died.
 There was darkness across the land accompanied by a great earthquake, But what was perhaps even more dramatic was what happened to the moon.

-When the moon arose after sunset, it was of course a full moon; Passover always occurs at the time of the full moon.
+When the moon arose after sunset, it was, of course, a full moon; Passover always occurs at the time of the full moon.
 But this year, when the full moon rose that Crucifixion evening, it was blood red in full eclipse.

-- The lunar eclipse of September 20, 331 BC which occurred just before when Alexander the Great crossed the Tigris right; was described by Quintus Curtius (History of Alexander 4:10:2) as “suffused with the color of red.”
+- The lunar eclipse of September 20, 331 BC, which occurred just before when Alexander the Great crossed the Tigris right, was described by Quintus Curtius (History of Alexander 4:10:2) as “suffused with the color of red.”

 In fact, there are so many lunar eclipses described as the “moon turned to blood” that the phrase appears to be almost trite.

-It was little more than seven weeks since the people in Jerusalem had indeed seen the sun turned into darkness, during the early afternoon of the day of our Lord’s Crucifixion.
+It was little more than seven weeks since the people in Jerusalem had indeed seen the sun turned into darkness during the early afternoon of the day of our Lord’s Crucifixion.
 And on the same afternoon, the paschal full moon may well have appeared blood-red in the sky in consequence of that preternatural gloom.”
 (Bruce, Commentary on the Book of the Acts).

 The Clue of Lunar Eclipses Visible in Jerusalem

 However, rather than seeing the usual bright full moon, they would have seen a blood moon with most of the moon in eclipse.
-The effect would have been very dramatic.
+The effect would have been theatrical.
 The crowd on the day of Pentecost would likely have a personal recollection of the moon “turning to blood” on the day of Passover.

 Summary of Date of the Crucifixion

 The Crucifixion date seems to be well established as occurring on April 3, 33 AD.
-This date is most in line with the birth of Christ which occurred approximately 33 years previously.
+This date is most in line with the birth of Christ, which occurred approximately 33 years previously.

 Luke tells us that Christ was about 30 years old when he began his ministry (luke 3:23).
 Christ then began his ministry in Galilee shortly after his 30th birthday.
 So why did he wait so long?

 Christ was likely thirty years old at the start of his ministry in 29 AD and taught for about three years until his Crucifixion.
-This means Christ must have been born in 2 BC remembering there is no year 0.
-This would agree well with the modern understanding that Herod likely died in 1 BC (rather than 4 BC) with Christ being born in 2 BC.
+This means Christ must have been born in 2 BC, remembering there is no year 0.
+This would agree well with the modern understanding that Herod likely died in 1 BC (rather than 4 BC), with Christ born in 2 BC.
 Using this logic, Christ would have been 30 years old in 29 AD – just in time for him to be baptized by John the Baptist and start his ministry.